 Soooo, looks like we might actually get some summer this year and, as the incurable optimist that I find myself, I proceeded to end my sewing hiatus with a quick and easy-breezy playsuit.
 I wanted to submit another mini-entry to the Jumping into June competition, if Chris is still taking submissions :).
 Here are a few of the entries so far.
 Plus, you might remember that I’m getting married in October in the sunny Caribbean, so no time like the present to beef up my summer wardrobe.

 So, here we are, with McCalls 6083, which is definitely becoming one of my summer TNT patterns.

-Fabric was purchased from Guthrie & Ghani during our Bee Jamboree in Birmingham a few weeks ago.
+The fabric was purchased from Guthrie & Ghani during our Bee Jamboree in Birmingham a few weeks ago.
 Lovely Lauren opened the shop for us on a Sunday and I had to oblige by buying loads of fabric.
-This lovely viscose jersey were two end of bolt remnants that looked really lonely and I couldn’t help myself to give them a good home :).
+This lovely viscose jersey came from two end of bolt remnants that looked really lonely and I couldn’t help myself to give them a good home :).
 You can see I was excited 🙂

 They were only small pieces, so I had to combine them to get enough for this project.
 And I was really happy that there were not many pieces left, feeling very sustainable.

 Alterations: I cut a size 10 and graded to a 12 for the shorts and also added 3 cm to the back crotch length, an alteration I always have to make to any trousers.
 Other than that, pretty much followed the pattern instructions.